GoogleCloudPlatform/generative-ai/genkit/postcard-generator/README.md

 ## Overview

-This demo is built in two parts: a webapp and a Genkit development environment.
+This demo has two parts: a webapp and a Genkit development environment.
 Both use the same code, but have different aspects to demo.
 The most important thing is that it's the same codebase for both - just different tools to interact suitable for different personas and tasks.

 See [the documentation](docs/README.md) for more information on how to deploy this and also for an example demo script.